Vandebron/vandebron_game/README.md

 - Open a terminal and navigate it to `./target/web`
 - Run `wasm-opt index.wasm -o index.wasm --all-features -Oz`

-The file index.wasm should now be smaller.
+The `index.wasm` file should now be smaller.
 If you want to compare the before/after, you can also change the output file to `-o index-optimized.wasm`.

+## Publishing

+- First, follow the **Exporting** instructions above
+- Log in to the Vandebron DockerHub account (`docker login`)
+- Run `docker buildx build --platform=linux/amd64 -t vandebron/vdb-game:latest --push .`